latent-to/developer-docs/docs/learn/synchronized-halving.md

 The fundamental issue emerges from the timing mismatch between global and local halving schedules.
 When ALPHA injections (α_in) halve according to TAO's global schedule but ALPHA emissions (α_out) continue on each subnet's independent schedule, the ratio between "ALPHA in AMM pools" versus "ALPHA held by participants" shifts at every global halving event.

-This single mathematical drift creates four distinct but related distortions that systematically disadvantage later subnet cohorts:
+This single mathematical drift creates several distinct but related distortions that systematically disadvantage later subnet cohorts:

 ### 2.1 Liquidity impact on AMMs